mpv-player/mpv/DOCS/interface-changes.rst

         - if filters do not pass through PTS values correctly, A/V sync can result over time.
-Some libavfilter filters are known to be affected by this, such as af_loudnorm, which can desync over time, depending on how the audio track was muxed.
+Some libavfilter filters are known to be affected by this, such as af_loudnorm, which can desync over time, depending on how the audio track was muxed (af_lavfi's fix-pts suboption can help).
     - remove out-format sub-parameter from "format" audio filter (no replacement)
     - --lavfi-complex now requires uniquely named filter pads.
 In addition, unconnected filter pads are not allowed anymore (that means every filter